burtonr/blog/content/posts/feature-roadmap.md

 # The Plan
 I know, I _just said_ "We're not discussing planning".
 There's always a plan.
 Even if it's not fully written out, or maybe some things aren't confirmed yet.
 There is at least _something_ to work toward.
 This basic plan is generally what gets the stakeholders to agree on spending the time on the feature.

 This plan may be just a start of a much larger set of features.
 Perhaps the "plan" is just "We need to allow people to log in and save a list of favorite news sources."
-If you let your mind wander with all the possiblities, there is a lot that could enable.
+If you let your mind wander with all the possibilities, there is a lot that could enable.
 There is also a lot of different ways that could be done.

 - What should the log in page look like?
 - Are users without a profile allowed to access the site?